 In a recent New Yorker I read about how New York City is replacing all of its sodium-vapor streetlights with LEDs.
 Feelings are mixed about the move.
 The old lights glow hazy orange; the new ones blaze blue.
-I’ve read among other things that old encouraged crime, that the new are causing anxiety with their brightness.
+I’ve read that, among other things, the old encouraged crime, and the new are causing anxiety with their brightness.

 I’m always happy to have an excuse to remember one of my favorite poems of all time, Lisel Mueller’s Monet Refuses the Operation, in which the purpose of distinguishing the edges of things is brought into question:

 as if islands were not the lost children